WWE Rumors: Raw’s Braun Strowman Getting A Monster Push — Could He Win The Royal Rumble?

 Now, with the Royal Rumble event quickly approaching on the calendar for WWE, Raw rumors indicate that this brief interaction between Roman and Braun could serve as the impetus for one of WrestleMania’s biggest matches this year.

 It would all have to go down, obviously, at this year’s Royal Rumble match.
-Strowman, while obviously physically qualified, does lack the connection with the WWE audience that a lot of peers — men such as Brock Lesnar, Goldberg, Chris Jericho, and, presumably, The Undertaker — have.
+Strowman, while obviously physically qualified, does lack the connection with the WWE audience that many peers — men such as Brock Lesnar, Goldberg, Chris Jericho, and, presumably, The Undertaker — have.

 For WWE Raw, rumors are only as strong as what one could conceive actually happening.